-The Senate approval was a moment of optimism for medical marijuana advocates who for years made little headway in the conservative-leaning state.
-In 2013, a medical marijuana bill won the so-called “Shroud Award” for the “deadest” bill that year in the House of Representatives.
+The Senate approved the bill in less than 15 minutes, a contrast to 2013, when the sponsor of a medical marijuana bill won the so-called “Shroud Award” for the “deadest” bill that year in the House of Representatives.

-Melson said he is optimistic about the bill’s chances this legislative session.
+Melson is optimistic about the bill’s chances in the House.